2a. Hand Hygiene

 • makes alcohol based hand-rubs widely available

 • monitors hand hygiene compliance on room entry and exit and feeds-back compliance rates using an electronic hand hygiene monitoring system with voice reminders.
-It is expected that all eligible healthcare providers will participate in the "Cleans Hand Emory" monitoring effort.
 For more information on Clean Hands Emory, see https://ourehc.org/departments/quality/clean-hands-emory/index.html

-• recognizes that busy healthcare workers can sometimes forget to clean their hands and thus benefit from reminders, but have low tolerance for those who disregard reminders to clean their hands
+• has low tolerance for those who willfully disregard reminders to clean their hands

-The Centers for Disease Control and Prevention recommends against, and Emory Healthcare policy prohibits, the wearing of artificial nails, inlays or gel nails by healthcare workers with direct patient contact.
-Additionally, natural nails may be no longer than one quarter of an inch past the fingertips.
-Long nails and artificial nails of healthcare workers have been associated with increased risk of patient infections.
+The Centers for Disease Control and Prevention recommends against, and EHC policy prohibits, the wearing of artificial nails, acrylics, overlays and tips by healthcare workers with direct or indirect patient contact.
+Additionally, natural nails must be short, clean and not extend over the fingertip.
+Regular nail polish must not be chipped or flaking.
+Long nails, chipped nails and artificial nails of healthcare workers have been associated with increased risk of patient infections.